tchapi/own-private-cloud/README.md

 Update Dockerfiles or the `docker-compose.yml` file, then rebuild the images with `docker-compose build`.
 You can then recreate each container with the newly built images with `docker-compose up -d {container}`.

-For some containers using a shared volume such as Davis (`/var/www/davis`), you need to scrap the underlying volume before updating so that the code is really updated.
+For some containers using a shared volume such as Davis (`/var/www/davis`) or Snappymail, you need to scrap the underlying volume before updating so that the code is _really_ updated on rebuild.

 For instance:

     docker rm -f davis davis-proxy && docker volume rm davis_www docker container prune && docker image prune docker-compose up -d --force-recreate --build davis-proxy davis

+or

+    docker rm -f snappymail snappymail-proxy && docker volume rm snappymail_www docker container prune && docker image prune docker-compose up -d --force-recreate --build webmail-proxy webmail

 # SSL